 The county simply can no longer expect developers to pick-up all infrastructure expenses, along with parks & recreation, and the newly outstretched hand of the Arts Council, and every other social service program.
 Fairfax County must learn to budget on the vast delta created with the highly inflated value a new project brings, as NO redevelopment will exist if these greedy & exorbitant proffers continue.
 Public-Private Partnerships have also become more strained in Fairfax County, and now defined by the private sector picking-up all the costs and workload, and government individuals taking the bows & giving one another awards.
 Is it any wonder that the quality developers that could turn Annandale back into a fully functioning community have said their good-byes?

 The two major deterrents for expanding this diversification in Northern Virginia are traffic and the housing market.
 Traffic here is only second in congestion to Los Angeles and the housing market is so expensive some companies never even take a look, especially those with a millennium workforce who wish to live near their workplace as long commutes are for the past generations, not theirs.
 A comprehensive rapid transit (metro or streetcar system) could bridge the gap between distance and affordability with the millennium workforce if Fairfax County ever extends the system to the beltway communities.
 The county would be wise to next look east rather than west.

-Photographs & images, on this page, and on this website, are not available for use by other publications, blogs, individuals, websites, or social media sites.
+Photographs & images are not available for use by other publications, blogs, individuals, websites, or social media sites.
 (Copyright © 2011 Annandale Chamber of Commerce.
 All rights reserved.)
 This article first appeared in October 2016 ENDEAVOR News Magazine, and may not be reproduced without the written permission of the author.